-(1) Includes 400,000 shares issuable under currently exercisable stock options, 200,000 shares issuable under stock options that will expire on April 1, 2019, and 23,975 shares owned by Jeffrey T. Gill's wife, Patricia G. Gill, with respect to which Jeffrey T. Gill and his wife share voting and investment power.
+Includes 400,000 shares issuable under currently exercisable stock options, 200,000 shares issuable under stock options that will expire on April 1, 2020, and 23,975 shares owned by Jeffrey T. Gill's wife, Patricia G. Gill, with respect to which Jeffrey T. Gill and his wife share voting and investment power.
 Also includes 3,274,666 shares held by GFP I, LP, of which Jeffrey T. Gill is a limited partner holding a 38.20% ownership interest, of which Patricia G. Gill is a limited partner holding a 2.29% ownership interest, and of which trusts for the benefit of Jeffrey T. Gill's children, of which Jeffrey T. Gill is trustee, are limited partners holding an aggregate of 17.61% ownership interest.
 Gill Family Capital Management, Inc., a Delaware corporation (the "General Partner"), is the general partner of GFP I, LP, with a 0.96% ownership interest in GFP I, LP.
 Jeffrey T. Gill is the Co-President and Treasurer of the General Partner, is one of two directors of the General Partner, and is a 50% shareholder of the General Partner.
 On the basis of Jeffrey T. Gill's positions with the General Partner, and pursuant to certain provisions of the Partnership Agreement, Jeffrey T. Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner.
-Mr. Gill is also a director and was a named executive officer of the Company during 2018.
+Mr. Gill is also a director and was a named executive officer of the Company during 2019.

 - (2) Includes 3,274,666 shares owned by GFP I, LP, of which R. Scott Gill is a limited partner holding a 40.95% ownership interest.
 R. Scott Gill is the Co-President and Secretary of the General Partner, is one of two directors of the General Partner, and is a 50% shareholder of the General Partner.
 On the basis of R. Scott Gill's positions with the General Partner, and pursuant to certain provisions of the Partnership Agreement, R. Scott Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner.
 Mr. Gill is also a director of the Company. - (3) Voting and investment power is exercised through the General Partner.
 See footnotes (1) and (2). - (4) In its capacity as General Partner.
 See footnotes (1) and (2). - (5) Includes shares held by a family trust of which Mr. Brinkley is a trustee.
-Mr. Brinkley shares voting and investment power with respect to the shares held by the family trust. - (6) Includes shares held by a family trust of which Mr. Convis is a trustee.
-Mr. Convis shares voting and investment power with respect to the shares held by the family trust. - (7) Includes shares held by a family trust of which Mr. Healey is a co-trustee.
-Mr. Healey shares voting and investment power with respect to the shares held by the family trust. - (8) Includes shares held by a family trust of which Mr. Petersen is a trustee.
-Mr. Petersen shares voting and investment power with respect to the shares held by the family trust. - (9) Includes 725,000 shares issuable under currently exercisable stock options and 200,000 shares issuable under stock options that will expire on April 1, 2019.
+Mr. Brinkley shares voting and investment power with respect to the shares held by the family trust. - (6) Includes shares held by a family trust of which Mr. Healey is a co-trustee.
+Mr. Healey shares voting and investment power with respect to the shares held by the family trust. - (7) Includes shares held by a family trust of which Mr. Petersen is a trustee.
+Mr. Petersen shares voting and investment power with respect to the shares held by the family trust. - (8) Includes 400,000 shares issuable under currently exercisable stock options and 200,000 shares issuable under stock options that will expire on April 1, 2020.
 Except as indicated above, the address of the Company's directors and officers is 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.